Last updated on April 18th, 2022

 The truth is, email marketing is an inexpensive way to promote products, increase sales, and retain customers.
 In fact, in 2016, email marketing had a median ROI of 122%– more than 4 times higher than other market formats, including social media, direct mail, and paid search.

-Subject Line: The subject line is what will prompt your reader to either open your email, or send it to the trashbin – so be sure it grabs their attention; ask a relevant question or highlight the topic of your content to generate interest.
+The subject line is what will prompt your reader to either open your email or send it to the trashbin – so be sure it grabs their attention; ask a relevant question or highlight the topic of your content to generate interest.
 For best results, keep your subject line under 50 characters.

-Make It Mobile: According to one recent report, over 54 percent of emails are opened on mobile devices.
-Be sure to develop a responsive design that formats correctly on your readers’ mobile device.
+According to one recent report, over 54 percent of emails are opened on mobile devices.
+Be sure to develop a responsive design that formats correctly on your readers’ mobile devices.

 b.
 Content Marketing